semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 }
 {% endhighlight %}

-As you can notice, the score of the document is equal to half of the age of the corresponding document.
+As you can notice, the score of the document is equal to half the age of the corresponding document.

 ## Scripting

 For the last part of this article, I decided to talk about scripting.
-Indeed, Elasticsearch comes with a very interesting scripting feature that allow you to return custom values, or to perform some operations such as custom scoring.
+Indeed, Elasticsearch comes with a very interesting scripting feature that allows you to return custom values, or to perform some operations such as custom scoring.

 If you remember well, we already talked about scripting in the previous article, where I introduced a way to perform dynamic calculation of a virtual field.

-Until Elasticsearch 1.3, the used scripting language was MVEL (an expression language for the Java Platform), but now, Groovy is used.
+Until Elasticsearch 1.3, the used scripting language was MVEL (an expression language for the Java Platform), but now, *Groovy* is used.
 Yet, some other languages can be used, such as Mustach, Javascript or Python (the two last ones require plugins to work).

 If you are working under the docker cluster I provided, the scripting functions already are enabled in the `elasticsearch.yml`